lnihlen/luke.nihlen.us/content/posts/2022-07-09-fast-data-structures-for-sclang.md

 title: "Fast Data Structures for SCLang"
 date: "2022-07-09"
 author: "Luke Nihlen"
-description: "A discussion of the implementation of key data structures in the SuperCollider programming language"
+description: "A discussion of the implementation of key data structures in the SuperCollider programming language."
 ---

 I've long held that any programming language worth its salt should provide two fundamental data structures: